Great leaders are the backbone of our society.

 For a leader, it gives them the ability to carve out the path they see as the right one even when others might doubt them.

-You can see how the these two leadership traits could easily be at odds.
+You can see how these two leadership traits could easily be at odds.
 Listening to others’ advice and allowing them to convince you against your own decision-making, yet not listening to them when you know you are right.
 Balancing the two traits is definitely indicative of great leadership.

 How Lincoln Displayed Humility & Confidence